 Holders of the "Document of Identity" or "Travel Permit" need a visa to enter French territory.

-If you hold a valid Schengen visa issued by a consulate or embassy of another Schengen State, the visa is valid for the entire Schengen area (which includes the European territory of France), unless marked otherwise on the visa sticker, and as long as this visa is valid.
+If you hold a valid Schengen visa issued by a consulate or embassy of another Schengen State, the visa is valid for the entire Schengen area (which includes the European territory of France), unless marked otherwise on the visa sticker and as long as this visa is valid.

-Britain and Ireland are not part of the Schengen area.
+The United Kingdom and Ireland are not part of the Schengen area.

 The French overseas departments (Guadeloupe, Martinique, Guyana, Reunion), French Polynesia, New Caledonia, Wallis and Futuna, Mayotte, Saint Pierre and Miquelon, French Southern and Antarctic Lands are not located in the Schengen area.
 A Schengen Visa does not allow his holder to enter French territories located outside Europe.
 To enter a French territory located outside Europe, foreigners (except those who are exempt) must submit a special visa that only the French consular authority may issue (or prefectural authority for foreigners that are already in France).

-You must submit your visa application in person to the French consular office in your usual country of residence; you cannot apply by post.
+You must submit your visa application in person to the French consular office in your usual country of residence.
+You cannot apply by post.

-In this second case, it is therefore the Consulate of France who is competent to deal with your application if, for example, you plan to enter the Schengen area countries through another country than France, but it is in France that you will spend the longest time.
-However, if you enter the Schengen area by France but your main destination is in another country of the Schengen area, it is the consular authority of the other main destination country which is competent.
-If your stay in the various Schengen states are of equal length, it is the state in which you enter the Schengen area which is competent.
+In this second case, it is therefore the Consulate of France who is competent to deal with your application if, for example, you plan to enter the Schengen area through another country than France, but it is in France that you will spend the longest time.
+However, if you enter the Schengen area by France but your main destination is in another country of the Schengen area, it is the consular authority of the other country which is competent.
+If your stay in the various Schengen states are of equal length, it is the state in which you enter the Schengen area first which is competent.